Skip to navigation Skip to content

 If a school or boarding institute contacts to:

-If a request for information or request to contact has been made, and the applicant has failed to reply, see Cancellation and debt raising of Assistance for Isolated Children (AIC) Scheme payments.
+If a request for information or request to contact has been made, and the applicant has failed to reply, see Cancellation or suspension of Assistance for Isolated Children (AIC).